StuartsProjects/SX12XX-LoRa/ReadMe.md

 However, its up to module manufactures to connect the Semtech LoRa devices up as they see fit.
 There are several options and additional control pins that a module manufacturer can add, so just because a module uses for example an SX1262 it does not mean the library code can support that particular modules combination of pins.
 See the section 'Considerations for pin usage' below.

-## Objectives

-The objective of the library was to allow the same program sketches to be used across the range of UHF LoRa modules (SX126x and SX127x) as well as the 2.4Ghz SX128x modules.
+A prime objective of the library was to allow the same program sketches to be used across the range of UHF LoRa modules (SX126x and SX127x) as well as the 2.4Ghz SX128x modules.
 With this library a sketch written for the SX1278 should run with very minor changes on the SX1262 or SX1280.
 However, whilst the SX126x and SX128x modules use the same style of internal device programming, the SX127x internal programming is completely different.
 The function style used for the SX126x and SX128x devices has been emulated for the SX127x.

+### Warning

+**The base Semtech devices that this library supports are all 3.3V logic level devices and most available modules do not include logic level conversion circuits.
+So do not use modules directly with 5V logic level Arduinos unless some form of logic level conversion is implemented.** There are no specific logic level converters I could recommend.

 ## SX12XX Library installation

-To install the library select the 'Clone or download' button on the main Github page, then select 'Download Zip'.
+To install the library select the 'Clone or download' button on the main Git hub page, then select 'Download Zip'.
 In the Arduino IDE select 'Sketch' then 'Include Library'.
 Next select 'Add .ZIP library' and browse to and select the ZIP file you downloaded, it's called 'SX12xx-master.zip'.

-### Warning

-**The base Semtech devices that this library supports are all 3.3V logic level devices and most available modules do not include logic level conversion circuits.
-So do not use modules directly with 5V logic level Arduinos unless some form of logic level conversion is implemented.** There are no specific logic level converters I could recommend.

 ## Direct access to LoRa device internal data buffer

 A conventional LoRa library normally uses a buffer of data created within the Arduino sketch to contain the data that is sent as a packet.
-This library has those functions, see the example programs 3 and 4 in the 'Basics' folder.
+This library has those basic functions, see the example programs 3 and 4 in the 'Basics' folder.
 There are examples for sending\receiving a simple character buffer ("Hello World") and for sending\receiving a data structure which can also include a character buffer.

-An additional library feature has been implemented to enable variables or character data to be written direct to the LoRa devices internal buffer.
-This has the benefit of not requiring a memory buffer in the Arduino and also lends itself to a simple way of sending and receiving packets.
+An additional feature has been implemented for this library to enable variables or character data to be written direct to the LoRa devices internal buffer.
+This has the benefit of not requiring a memory buffer in the Arduino and also lends itself to a simple easy to understand way of sending and receiving packets.
 For instance this is the routine to create a packet for transmission taken from the /LowMemory examples folder;

 	LT.startWriteSXBuffer(0);                         //start the write at location 0 LT.writeBuffer(trackerID, sizeof(trackerID));     //= 13 bytes (12 characters plus null (0) at end)